janbrus/ssb-api-python-examples/README.md

 ## Examples using http POST to query [PxWebApi](https://www.ssb.no/en/omssb/tjenester-og-verktoy/api/px-api)
 All examples are using JSON-stat output and the library [pyjstat](https://pypi.org/project/pyjstat/)

-- [basic](laks-en.ipynb) - a basic example on using http POST to query API:Create your own datasets or [PxWebApi](https://www.ssb.no/en/omssb/tjenester-og-verktoy/api/px-api).
+- [basic](laks-en.ipynb) - a basic example on using http POST to query PxWebApi.
 - [jsonstatToPandas_function](jsonstatToPandas_function-en.ipynb) - General function to read JSON-stat to Pandas dataframes
 - [two-tables-one-chart](two-tables-one-chart-en.ipynb) - http POST example, combines two datasets from two Statbank tables using Pandas pivot, and plot them using Matplotlib.
 - [bankrupties](konkurs-datokonv-en.ipynb) - shows the use of a general function for converting the time variable from category to date, and the difference of the two in two plots.
 The table used is on weekly bankruptcies.